FindMySchool LogoFindMySchool

 Who it suits: families wanting a values-led Church primary with strong core outcomes and practical wraparound care, and who are ready to engage early with admissions in oversubscribed years.

-The published outcomes are a major strength.
-In 2024, 88.7% of pupils met the expected standard in reading, writing and maths combined, compared with 62% across England, and 27.7% reached the higher standard compared with an England average of 8%.
+In the current Key Stage 2 dataset, 70% met the expected standard in reading, writing and maths combined, and 10% reached the higher standard.
 The latest inspection evidence also describes calm behaviour and effective safeguarding.

 Yes.
 Breakfast club runs 7.30am to 8.45am and after-school club runs 3.30pm to 5.30pm during term time.